Sociopaths are predictable.

 Even after we uncover them.
 But now they are M.A.D.

 Once we see them for who they are – and they know we know – the sociopath drops all pretense.
 The sociopath behind the mask comes out to play.
 The monster steps out front and center.
+There’s nothing like looking into the eyes of infinite, bottomless inhumanity.

 Bye-Bye Prince Charming. – Or Princess Lady-liar.